microsoft/ML-For-Beginners/Real-World/1-Applications/README.md

 ## Finance

 One of the major consumers of classical machine learning models is the finance industry.
+Two specific examples we cover here are **credit card fraud detection** and **wealth management**.

 ### Credit card fraud detection